BarkleyBG/BarkleyBG.netlify.com/content/about.md

 ---
 title: "About Me"
-date: "2019-01-06"
+date: "2020-04-21"
 ---

-I work as a marketing data scientist for Kohl's in Milwaukee.
+I work as a marketing data scientist for Kohl's in Milwaukee, focusing on developing machine learning products.
+I volunteer my time as a founding member and the Communications Lead for Code for Milwaukee, a local Code for America brigade ([please see above]((https://barkleybg.netlify.app/ds4mke/))).

 I earned a PhD in Biostatistics from UNC-Chapel Hill, studying causal inference from observational studies of infectious disease.
 I also hold degrees from UW-Milwaukee and Kalamazoo College.
 I enjoy solving real problems with data in a repdroducible manner, and handing working code with good comments and documentation off to others.

 I love music and being outside.
 One day I'll become an eccentric surfer dude on the shores of Lake Michigan.